Intriguing Properties of Contrastive Losses

 \section{Abstract}

-Contrastive loss and its variants have become very popular recently for learning visual representations without supervision.
-In this work, we first generalize the standard contrastive loss based on cross entropy to a broader family of losses that share an abstract form of $\mathcal{L}_{\text{alignment}} + \lambda \mathcal{L}_{\text{distribution}}$, where hidden representations are encouraged to (1) be aligned under some transformations/augmentations, and (2) match a prior distribution of high entropy.
-We show that various instantiations of the generalized loss perform similarly under the presence of a multi-layer non-linear projection head, and the temperature scaling ($\tau$) widely used in the standard contrastive loss is (within a range) inversely related to the weighting ($\lambda$) between the two loss terms.

-We then study an intriguing phenomenon of \textit{feature suppression} among competing features shared across augmented views, such as ``color distribution'' vs ``object class''.
-We construct datasets with explicit and controllable competing features, and show that, for contrastive learning, a few bits of easy-to-learn shared features could suppress, and even fully prevent, the learning of other sets of competing features.
-Interestingly, this characteristic is much less detrimental in autoencoders based on a reconstruction loss.
-Existing contrastive learning methods critically rely on data augmentation to favor certain sets of features than others, while one may wish that a network would learn all competing features as much as its capacity allows.~\footnote{Code at \href{https://github.com/google-research/simclr/tree/master/colabs/intriguing\_properties}{https://github.com/google-research/simclr/tree/master/colabs/intriguing\_properties}.}
+We study three intriguing properties of contrastive learning.
+First, we generalize the standard contrastive loss to a broader family of losses, and we find that various instantiations of the generalized loss perform similarly under the presence of a multi-layer non-linear projection head.
+Second, we study if instance-based contrastive learning (with a global image representation) can learn well on images with multiple objects present.
+We find that meaningful hierarchical local features can be learned despite the fact that these objectives operate on global instance-level features.
+Finally, we study the phenomenon of \textit{feature suppression} among competing features shared across augmented views, such as ``color distribution'' vs ``object class''.
+We construct datasets with explicit and controllable competing features, and show that, for contrastive learning, a few bits of easy-to-learn shared features can suppress, and even fully prevent, the learning of other sets of competing features.
+In scenarios where there are multiple objects in an image, the dominant object would suppress the learning of smaller objects.
+Existing contrastive learning methods critically rely on data augmentation to favor certain sets of features over others, and could suffer from learning saturation for scenarios where existing augmentations cannot fully address the feature suppression.
+This poses open challenges to existing contrastive learning techniques~\footnote{Code and visualization at \href{https://contrastive-learning.github.io/intriguing}{https://contrastive-learning.github.io/intriguing}.}.